Rampart Enhanced Core Equity Series

-Michael Davis is a portfolio manager at Rampart Investment Management Company (since 2016) and managing director at Virtus Investment Advisers (since 2014), both investment management affiliates of Virtus Investment Partners.
+Michael Davis is a portfolio manager at Rampart Investment Management Company, an investment management affiliate of Virtus Investment Partners.

 Mr. Davis has over 15 years of experience in the financial services industry, including investment management and capital markets.
 Prior to joining Virtus in 2014, he was a founding partner of Varick Asset Management, an independent alternative manager focused on the development of innovative portfolio solutions and investment strategies.
 Before forming Varick, Mr. Davis worked in the institutional asset management division of Barclays Capital, focused on quantitative and derivative-based investment strategies.
 Prior to Barclays, he worked in the derivative structuring group at Lehman Brothers.
 Mr. Davis started his career at Merrill Lynch in the asset-backed finance business.